LivePersonInc/developer-center/pages/Documents/WebsiteMonitoring/EngagementAttributes/best-practices.md

 | *Append New Item* | Appends new item each time EA is sent | Viewed Product (prodView) <br> Visitor Error (error) <br> Transaction (purchase) <br> Lead <br> Searched Content <br> Service Activity (service) | Product 1: <br> property1: a1 <br> property2: a2 <br> Product 2: <br> property1: b1 <br> property3: b3 |
 | *Replace Item* | Updates existing info, does not maintain previous values of attributes that were not supplied in latest update | Cart update| Cart: <br> property1: b1 <br> property3: b3 |

+{: .attn-note}
-<div class="attn-note">Note on Update Properties: During chat, the UI will show the aggregation of the SDE as shown in the Example Output column.
+Note on Update Properties: During chat, the UI will show the aggregation of the SDE as shown in the Example Output column.
 When retrieved when the chat is "historical", after the chat has been closed, only the last version of the SDE will be shown.
-When requesting SDEs via Engagement History API, all updates for the SDE will be retrieved with a timestamp.</div>
+When requesting SDEs via Engagement History API, all updates for the SDE will be retrieved with a timestamp.